selfxyz/tee-monorepo/operator/control-plane/README.md

 # Control Plane

 The control plane listens to Market contract events and automatically manages infrastructure for Oyster enclaves.
-A server and a properly set up AWS account is required to run the control plane, see the [provider documentation](https://docs.marlin.org/run-your-own-node/oyster/quickstart/) for more information on the prerequisites and where it fits in the broader picture.
+A server and a properly set up AWS account is required to run the control plane, see the [operator documentation](https://docs.marlin.org/oyster/join/cvm/) for more information on the prerequisites and where it fits in the broader picture.

 The control plane manages EC2 instances and Elastic IPs.
 All resources are tagged with the following fields to make them easy to identify and manage without conflicts:
 - `managedBy`, set to `marlin`